 Both EDI standards have unique strengths and weaknesses, so it’s essential to consider which is best suited for your business needs.

 Regarding EDI services, the most commonly used standards are X12 and UN EDIFACT.
 One of the key differences between these two standards is the use of Terminators/Separators.
 Both EDI standards use special characters to separate segments and elements in the documents.

 - ANSI X12’s interchange header is marked ISA, and it generally uses a tilde (~) to separate segments and an asterisk (*) to terminate elements.

 - EDIFACT’s interchange header is marked as UNB.
 It uses a period or dot (.) between segments to separate them and a (+) sign between elements.
 However, both of them can use different characters as well based on the specific implementation.

-This is the main body of the message like order details in a purchase order.
-It is called a Transaction Set in X12 while a message in EDIFACT.
+This is the main body of the message, like order details in a purchase order.
+It is known as a Transaction Set in X12 while a message is in EDIFACT.

 It includes a header and footer and specifies the recipient company of the message or document.
 The former calls the header ISA and the footer IEA.
 The latter uses UNB and UNZ for them.

-The former uses Greater Than (>) to separate elements while the latter delimits them with a colon (:).
+The former uses Greater Than (>) to separate elements, while the latter delimits them with a colon (:).

-Security authentication is available for both X12 and EDIFACT but they support different standards.
+Security authentication is available for both X12 and EDIFACT, but they support different standards.